TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-b-shop-and-price.md

    - the total PRICE of the TRAVEL BASKET, reduction amount, VATs; and
    - the main applicable conditions and validity constraints.
 -***Pricing***
-17. The TRANSPORT CUSTOMER may also provide a promotion code, discount code, entitlement reference, reduction right, corporate identifier or pass-related information applicable to one or more basket elements.
+17. The TRANSPORT CUSTOMER may also provide a promotion code, discount code, entitlement reference, reduction right, corporate identifier (and agreements) or pass-related information applicable to one or more basket elements.
+The promotion or discount code may be accepted, rejected, or only partially applicable depending on distributor and retailer commercial rules.
 18. The retailer shall send the relevant pricing or validation request to the concerned distributor(s), and/or apply the relevant retailer-side rules, in order to update the affected CUSTOMER OFFER PACKAGE(s), TRAVEL BASKET ELEMENT(s), PRICE(s) and basket conditions.
-The distributor(s) shall return the updated pricing and conditions
+The distributor(s) shall return the updated pricing and conditions.
 19. The retailer shall present the resulting updated logical TRAVEL BASKET to the TRANSPORT CUSTOMER and ensure that the logical TRAVEL BASKET remains consistent and up to date, so that no TRAVEL BASKET ELEMENT remains with:
    - an outdated PRICE;
    - an expired quotation without being identified as such;